Jia Yueyue and Jia Panpan

-Jia Yueyue (加悅悅, lit.
-'Canadian Joy') and Jia Panpan (加盼盼, lit.
-'Canadian Hope') are twin giant pandas (Ailuropoda melanoleuca) born at the Toronto Zoo on 13 October 2015, to mother, Er Shun and father, Da Mao.
-They were the first giant pandas to be born in Canada, and only the second giant panda twins to survive the neonatal period in North America.
-Their birth was the result of one of two artificial insemination procedures overnight from 13 to 14 May 2015.
-The pandas went on public exhibit at the zoo on 12 March 2016.
-The last day that the giant pandas were viewable at the Toronto Zoo was 18 March 2018.
-The two pandas have since left Canada and now reside at the Chengdu Research Base of Giant Panda Breeding.
+Jia Yueyue (加悅悅 (Jiā yuè yuè, Canadian Joy)) and Jia Panpan (加盼盼 (Jiā pàn pàn, Canadian Hope)) are twin giant pandas (Ailuropoda melanoleuca) born at the Toronto Zoo on 13 October 2015, to Er Shun and Da Mao.
+They were the first giant pandas to be born in Canada, resulting from one of two artificial insemination procedures.
+Jia Yueyue, Jia Panpan, Er Shun and Da Mao were on public exhibit at the zoo from 12 March 2016 to 18 March 2018, when they were moved to Calgary Zoo.
+The twins have since left Canada and now reside at the Chengdu Research Base of Giant Panda Breeding.